Chinese Characters

 The Chinese script has been traditionally written from top to bottom and from right to left.
 However, left-to-right horizontal writing has been used more frequently in recent years in digital media and on the internet.
 This change is likely due to the influence of Western languages and technology.

-The Mongolian script is also written vertically, but columns move from left to right:
+The Mongolian script is also written vertically, but columns move from L to R:

-The Manchu characters are also written from top to bottom, and columns proceed from left to right:
+The Manchu characters are also written from top to bottom, and columns proceed from L to R:

-In Tibetan script, syllables are written from left to right:
+In Tibetan script, syllables are written from L to R:

-The Runic scripts are a series of “left-to-right” alphabets, like the Elder Futhark, used by the Germanic peoples to write their languages before adopting the Latin alphabet.
+The Runic scripts are a series of “left-to-right” alphabets, like the Elder Futhark, used by the Germanic peoples before adopting the Latin alphabet.

 yew-tree character